هیدروژل آلژینات بایومیمتیک: بستری نوین برای نگهداری بافت تخمدان انکپسوله شده در مدل حیوانی

 • Fardin Amidi 4

-1 PhD Student, Reproductive Physiology Lab, Department of Physiology, University of Kurdistan, Sanandaj, Kurdistan, Iran
+1 Ph.D. of Physiology, Reproductive Physiology Laboratory, University of Kurdistan, Sanandaj, Iran.

-2 Laboratory of Reproductive Physiology, University of Kurdistan, Kurdistan, Sanandaj, Iran
+2 Associate Professor, Department of Physiology, Reproductive Physiology Laboratory, University of Kurdistan, Sanandaj, Iran.

-3 Professor, Laboratory of Physiopathology and Reproduction Research, UCLouvain, Brussels, Belgium
+3 Professor, Institute of Experimental and Clinical Research, Laboratory of Physiopathology and Reproduction Research, UC Louvain, Brussels, Belgium.

-4 Professor, Department of Anatomy, Tehran University of Medical Sciences, Tehran, Iran
+4 Professor, Department of Anatomy, Faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran.

 چکیده [English]

-Although ovarian tissue cryopreservation and thawing play an important role in fertility preservation, they often lead to structural damage and a reduction in follicle survival.
-These injuries are mainly caused by osmotic and mechanical stresses and alterations in the tissue microenvironment.
-Alginate hydrogel, due to its biocompatibility and ability to control mechanical properties, has been proposed as a potential protective system for ovarian tissue encapsulation.
+Introduction: Ovarian tissue cryopreservation, despite its importance in fertility preservation, often causes structural damage and reduces follicle survival.
+These damages are mainly attributed to osmotic and mechanical stresses as well as changes in the tissue microenvironment.
+Alginate hydrogel, due to its biocompatibility and tunable mechanical properties, has emerged as a potential protective system for ovarian tissue encapsulation.
+The present study was conducted with aim to investigate the effect of encapsulating ovarian tissue in alginate hydrogel on mitigating damage induced by the freeze-thaw process.

-Alginate hydrogel was formulated using alginate, calcium carbonate (CaCO₃), and glucono-δ-lactone (GDL) and optimized through the response surface methodology (RSM) to achieve storage modulus and gelation time comparable to natural ovarian tissue.
-Ovarian tissue fragments were encapsulated in the hydrogel, cryopreserved using a slow-freezing protocol, and cultured for 24 hours after thawing.
-Histological evaluations included counting primordial and primary follicles, as well as assessing stromal cells and extracellular matrix integrity.
-Data were analyzed using GraphPad Prism version 9, and comparisons were performed with Duncan’s test.
-A significance level of p<0.05 was considered.
+Methods: Alginate hydrogel composed of alginate, calcium carbonate (CaCO₃), and glucono-δ-lactone (GDL) was designed using a response surface methodology (RSM) to achieve a storage modulus and gelation time similar to those of native tissue.
+Ovarian tissue from prepubertal sheep was encapsulated, subjected to slow freezing, and cultured for 24 hours post-thaw.
+Histological evaluations included counting the density of primordial and primary follicles, as well as assessing stromal cells and the extracellular matrix.
+Data were analyzed using GraphPad Prism (version 9) and analysis of variance (ANOVA) and Tukey’s post-hoc tests.
+P<0.05 was considered statistically significant.

-The density of primordial and primary follicles in the encapsulated group was significantly higher than in the unprotected frozen group (p<0.05).
-Stromal cell integrity were also better preserved in the hydrogel group (p<0.001).
-The hydrogel exhibited a storage modulus of approximately 1750 Pa and a gelation time of around 30 minutes, closely mimicking the mechanical properties of natural ovarian tissue.
+Results: The density of primordial and primary follicles in the encapsulated group was significantly higher than in the frozen group (p<0.05).
+Stromal cell health and extracellular matrix integrity were better preserved in the hydrogel group (p<0.001).
+The hydrogel exhibited a storage modulus of approximately 1,750 Pa and a gelation time of around 30 minutes, simulating the mechanical properties of native tissue.

-Encapsulation of ovarian tissue within alginate hydrogel effectively reduces cryo-induced damage and improves follicular survival and stromal preservation.
-This approach represents a promising and innovative strategy for fertility preservation.
+Conclusion: Encapsulation of ovarian tissue in alginate hydrogel reduces freeze-thaw–induced damage and improves follicle survival and stromal structure.
+This approach offers a novel strategy for fertility preservation.

 کلیدواژهها [English]